sethadams2024/networking-lab-journal/day_to_day.md

   My main priorities right now:
   1. Pass my master class
   2. Pass Core 1 and 2 of A+.
 A+ will help me in the right direction for the lab pc.
+- Finished Section 1 of 1101, I got about 12.5% out of the possible 15% on the quizzes at the end of each chapter.
+On to networking, which is 20%.
+I think my biggest challenge is port #'s, but I need to study them on Anki
+-